-

 This reading gives us insight into specific energies that we can focus on during specific days of the upcoming week as well as throughout the entire week as a whole.

-Today’s reading will use the Tarot de St Croix, by Lisa de St Croix.
+Today’s reading will use The St. Croix Tarot created by Lisa de St. Croix.

 Friday: How Can I Connect with Romance, Friends and Nature?
-Matriarch of Cups 'Inspiration' Gold Set
+Nine of Pentacles 'Financial Independence' Work on legacy.

 - Read more...